 But to get this benefit from yogurt or other probiotic foods, we have to avoid any of them that say on the label that they were heat treated after culturing.
 That kills the active cultures.

 Even worse is when we eat the usual yogurt preparations that are loaded with added sugars.
 This includes not only frozen yogurts but also what most of us think of as regular yogurt.
 For example, a little 6-ounce container of "Yoplait Original Blackberry Harvest" sounds great.
 But its 13 ingredients include so much sugar that it packs 33 grams of carbohydrate, according to the Nutrition Facts label.

 When we want to eat a healthy yogurt, we have to start by limiting our selection to plain ones.
 Then, if we like, we can add a little fresh fruit and perhaps some non-caloric sweetener.
 I often add a few organic blueberries and a small sprinkling of stevia.

 Somebody asked me a few months ago if I could find any organic, Greek style, full fat, plain yogurt.
 I can't.

 But we can come close.
-I recommend full fat yogurt, particularly for those of us who follow a low-carb diet, because non-fat or 2 percent yogurts always have added bulking agents that increase the carbs.
+I recommend full fat yogurt, particularly for those of us who follow a low-carb diet, because non-fat or 2 percent milk fat yogurts always have added bulking agents that increase the carbs.
 They don't taste as good either.